PureNimble/ISEP-LAPR2/docs/sprintB/US04/03.design/Readme.md

-# US 006 - To create a Task
+# US 04 - Submit a request for listing a property sale or rent

 ## 3. Design - User Story Realization